MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/resolve-backlog-reorder-issues.md

 1. Open the work item listed in the error message.

-2. Look for a parent or child link of the same-category.
-This is a link of the same type, or another type that appear on the same backlog level.
+2. Look for a parent or child link that links to a work item within the same category as the work item you opened.
+This is a link to another work item  that appears on the same backlog level as the work item you opened.
 Depending on your team's bug behavior setting, bugs may appear with requirements or tasks.

 3. Remove the problem parent-child link.
 If you would like to keep these items associated, use 'Related' link type instead.

+The issue should now be resolved and the message no longer displays.

 ## In Progress work items may disappear on a refresh